-This is a great way to honor the Rainbow covenant at any time of the year.
+This is a great way to honor the rainbow covenant even if it's not Rainbow Day.
 Here are two versions, easy and harder.
 Both "count" for doing the mitzvah:

 Blessed be You, YHVH, our God, ruler of all space and time, who remembers the covenant!
-Barukh atah Adonai Eloheinu melekh ha-olam, zokher et habrit.
+Barukh atah Adonai Eloheinu melekh ha-olam, zokher et habrit